Chipdelmal/Chipdelmal.github.io/_dataViz/2022-09-26-SplatStats.md

 <center><img width="50%" src="../media/splatstats/KD_Iris.png"></center>

+The number at the center is the result of the following calculation: $$(kills * 0.5 assists)/deaths$$; which in my dataset is around 2.5, which makes sense as I usually play under the "slayer" style.

 The matches history plot contains even more information, with the match-type, weapon used, if it was a KO, splatfest, win or loss; all in the same display!
 Have a look at the [full explanation](https://chipdelmal.github.io/SplatStats/build/html/plots.html#matches-history-panel) for more details!